Er1ch-Mu3ller/Er1ch-Mu3ller/README.md

 ## Projects
 - Implementation Projects:
-    - <a href="https://erich-mueller-cs-docs.gitbook.io/project-install-and-configure-wazuh/">Install and configure Wazuh</a>
+    - <a href="https://erich-mueller-cs-docs.gitbook.io/project-install-and-configure-wazuh/">Install and Configure Wazuh</a>
     - <a href="https://erich-mueller-cs-docs.gitbook.io/project-install-and-configure-passbolt/">Install and Configure Passbolt</a>
     - <a href="https://erich-mueller-cs-docs.gitbook.io/project-install-and-configure-suricata-in-pfsense/">Install and Configure Suricata in pfsense</a>